 - Institutional or other end-user submitters are asked for the same information, including proprietary and not commercially available products or services.

-- Each unrelated (not involved in the same implementation project) product or service constitutes a single submission.
+- Each unrelated product or service (not involved in the same implementation project) constitutes a single submission.

 - Joint projects involving several partners are encouraged to submit together, as the potential for learning impact may be greater.